hotrodorm/hotrod/hotrod-project/docs/quick-docs/features.md

 - Default and configurable object names.
 - Support for major relational databases.
 - Flexible querying from Java using LiveSQL.
-- Takes into account the database structure and indexes.
-They are important.
+- Indexes shape the persistence layer.
+Adding or removing them have consequences.
 - Capable of seamlessly apply database changes to the data model when they happen, without every losing custom changes.
 - Powerful Dynamic SQL for more demanding needs.